 City of Chicago Zoning Certification / Certificate of Zoning Compliance

-– Issued by Bureau of Planning & Zoning, Department of Housing and Economic Development
+– Issued by Bureau of Planning & Zoning, Department of Planning and Development

 A Zoning Certification / Certificate of Zoning Compliance is a certificate stating the number of legal dwelling units in a building.
 It is required for the sale of any building containing 1-5 dwelling units.
 It applies to residential (not commercial) units.
 A single family residence would be certified as one unit.
 A building with one commercial unit on the first floor and one legal apartment on the second floor would be certified as one unit.
 Zoning Certifications are not required for condo/co-op units or buildings.
 A $120 fee is due at the time of application.